Perturbative Unorientable JT Gravity and Matrix Models: Topological and Pure Unoriented Gravity

 The deviation is there because we have an integral from $E$ to $\infty$ in \eqref{diskdensity}, and this upper limit was replaced by the highest energy eigenvalue we had in our numerical solution.
 In this plot, that cutoff was roughly $E_{\text{max}} = 14$.
 This argument can be solidified by checking the plot of the function with different cutoffs, i.e. upper limits, as shown in figure \eqref{fig:different_cutoffs}.

-We can similarly plot $\rho_{0,1}$ using equation \eqref{crosscapdensity}.
+We can similarly plot $\rho_{0,1}$ by using the numerically determined wavefunctions in eq. \eqref{crosscapdensity}.
 To compare the values of $\rho_0$ and $\rho_{0,1}$, we plot them together in figure \eqref{fig:total_density}.
 We can see that $\rho_0$ is more dominant, and $\rho_1$ is just like a damped oscillation around the $E$ axis, as it should be for a perturbative correction.
 The sum $\rho_0 + \rho_{0,1}$ still oscillates with the approximate $E^{3/2}$ behavior of the leading contribution.

 The amplitude of $\rho_{0,1}$ is decreasing as $E \to \infty$.
 The topological expansion of the density in \eqref{eqn:densitytopologicalexpansion} is equivalently an expansion in large $E$, so at large energy we expect to recover the disk contribution.